pkgxdev/pkgx/README.md

 You trust us to just work and make your workflows happen.
-We take this job seriously and we go the extra mile on a per package basis eg. our git ignores `.DS_Store` files by default and we insist our packages are relocatable, which is why we can install in your home directory, but this also means you could pick up the whole ~/.tea directory and bundle it with your app.
+We take this job seriously and we go the extra mile on a per package basis eg. our git ignores `.DS_Store` files by default and our RubyGems defaults to user-installs and ensures gems are in `PATH`.
+Also we insist our packages are relocatable, which is why we can install in your home directory, but this also means you could pick up the whole `~/.tea` directory and bundle it with your app.
 We also begin packaging new releases almost immediately as soon as they go live using various automations.